On optimising cost and value in compute systems for radio astronomy: Case studies

-In summary, the LOFAR concept design identified a period in time where the relatively high impact of ground-breaking radio astronomical research in a relatively unexplored frequency range, combined with dropping costs for computing, would result in an instrument with optimal relative science value.
-During its design and operational lifetime, the LOFAR correlator and beamformer in particular has benefitted from continued development of cost-optimised solutions to improve the relative science value of an already succesful and cost-effective instrument.
+The LOFAR concept design identified a period in time where the relatively high impact of ground-breaking radio astronomical research in a relatively unexplored frequency range, combined with dropping costs for computing, would result in an instrument with optimal relative science value.
+During its design and operational lifetime, the LOFAR correlator and beamformer in particular has benefited from continued development of cost-optimised solutions to improve the relative science value of an already successful and cost-effective instrument.
+The modular nature of the LOFAR telescope enabled the addition of additional systems to the instrument, further increasing its science value.